onflow/fcl-js/packages/fcl-bundle/README.md

 ### Source Configuration

 A source configuration can be provided in one of three ways:
 1. A `string` identifying the path to the entry source file.
-Build outputs will be inferred from either the root level
+Build outputs will be inferred from either the root level `main`, `module`, and `unpkg` fields or from the [default outputs](https://github.com/onflow/fcl-js/tree/master/packages/fcl-build/README.md#default-outputs) if none are provided.
     ```json
     {
       ...
       "source": "./src/index.js",
     }
     ```
 2. An array of entry source files.
-Build outputs will be inferred from [default outputs](https://github.com/onflow/fcl-js/tree/master/packages/fcl-build/README.md#default-outputs).
+Build outputs will be inferred from the [default outputs](https://github.com/onflow/fcl-js/tree/master/packages/fcl-build/README.md#default-outputs).
     ```json
     {
       ...